Last Updated on February 12, 2026 by Kieran Beckles

-Have you been feeding Sundays For Dogs but are ready to change and looking to find the best alternatives to ensure a smooth transition?
+Have you been feeding Sundays For Dogs but are ready to switch and looking for the best alternatives to ensure a smooth transition?

 Sundays For Dogs is one of my favorite dog food brands based in the US.
 Since returning to California in 2023, we have reviewed all the leading fresh dog food companies.

-However, you may want to change your pet food because you want to try fresh dog food meals or you’re interested in adopting a raw-fed diet.
+However, you may want to switch your pet’s food to try fresh dog food or adopt a raw-fed diet.

 Although my picky eaters love Sundays For Dogs, you may find your fussy pup isn’t a big fan or you’d prefer to feed a brand with more recipes.